tony-shifflett/lessonOne/README.md

 Don't worry about memorizing any of these (unless you want to).
 Instead, learn them as you go!

-**Mockup To Web Page**
+### From Mockup To Web Page

+**Activity**

 Examine the below mockup and see if we can come up with a few HTML elements that would lend themselves for this design.

-**Activity**

 For this exercise you will be placed in breakout rooms for 10-15min.
 Deliverable are: